ilyess-sellami/MacSOC-Lab/README.md

 ### 6.1 Install Atomic Red Team

-1. Install prerequisites (Python & Homebrew) if not already installed:
+Install prerequisites (Python & Homebrew) if not already installed

 ```bash
 # Install Homebrew (if not installed)